VardanGrigoryan/distribute_and_combine/README.md

 ## Introduction
 Text analyzer is a scalable, offline, multithreaded software solution developed in a library-like, headers-only maner which is capable to process huge files and extract the required information even when the input file is bigger that the ram memory available on the processing machine.
-Currently it supports only two types of infomation retrieval:
+Currently, it supports only two types of infomation retrieval:
 - words and their appropriate frequencies
 - smileys and their global positions in the original text